 - Morningstar: This is the mothership of all things mutual funds.
 Anything you want to know about a mutual fund can be found here, as well as articles on investing and a number of good discussion forums.
 I regularly write about how to use Morningstar in a series I cleverly call, Making the Most of Morningstar.

-- ETFConnect: If you’re interested in ETFs, in addition to Moringstar, you should check out this site.
+- ETFConnect: If you’re interested in ETFs, in addition to Morningstar, you should check out this site.
 It includes an Education Center (home page, top right tab) that provides some useful articles on ETFs.

-One final note.
-Investing is a life-long adventure and the learning never stops.
-At first it may seem overwhelming, but if you keep working at it, reading and learning, your future self will thank you.
-And the resources list above are a great place to start.Topics: Investing
+One final note: Investing is a lifelong adventure, and the learning never stops.
+At first, it may seem overwhelming.
+But if you keep working at it, reading, and learning, your future self will thank you.
+And the resources list above is a great place to start.Topics: Investing